admin-remix/magic-forms/README.md

 ## Description

-The goal of the Magic Forms will be to generate form schema with the help of Graphql introspection.
-This is the generalization & V2 of a tool that AdminRemix built internal to speed up software development of AssetRemix.
+The goal of the Magic Forms will be to generate form schema with the help of GraphQL introspection.
+This is a generalization & V2 of a tool that [AdminRemix](https://adminremix.com) built internal to speed up software development of AssetRemix.
+V1 of this concept was a britle internal tool that had very limited power and was hard to expand with edge cases that broke the system.
+V2 of the sytem will leverage current popular form builder shcemas and take insperation from [Frontier Forms](https://github.com/frontier-forms/frontier-forms).
 We hope that this tool can support many other teams in the future.

 ## Init Class